awebBook a demo Get started

 Resolution chain

-Every persistent identity resolves through three tiers:
+Every addressed/global identity resolves through three tiers:

 human-readable address → stable identity → current signing key